Strategos Books & Videos

 Defects dropped from 47% to about 3% over a seven-week period.
 The trend indicated that the eventual defect rate would probably approach 0.0%.

 This improvement was almost entirely due to psychological factors.
-Virtually no changes were made in process technology (benches and hand tools) and management made no changes or efforts in the upstream operations that supplied components.
+Virtually no changes were made in process technology (benches and hand tools) and management made no changes or efforts in the upstream operations that supplied components during this period.

 Reasons For Success